-Factor IX CB 2679d/ISU304

 Factor IX dalcinonacog alfa

-The subcutaneous proof-of-concept study in individuals with hemophilia B. The trial is an open label trial with an intravenous cross-over to subcutaneous dosing.
-The objective of the trial is to study the pharmacokinetics of CB 2679d, document the subcutaneous bioavailability of CB 2679d and activity levels achieved with escalating subcutaneous doses and observe steady-state levels that result from daily dosing for six days.
+The subcutaneous proof-of-concept study (NCT03186677) of dalcinonacog alfa in individuals with severe hemophilia B is an open-label trial with an intravenous cross-over to subcutaneous dosing.
+The trial is being conducted in collaboration with ISU Abxis (KOSDAQ: 086890).
+The objective of the trial is to study the pharmacokinetics, subcutaneous bioavailability and activity levels achieved with escalating subcutaneous doses of dalcinonacog alfa, as well as observe steady-state levels that result from daily dosing for six and nine days.
 The trial is being conducted at three centers in South Korea.
-The trial is expected to enroll up to 17 individuals with severe hemophilia B, and be completed in 2018.
+The trial is expected to enroll up to 17 individuals and be completed in 2018.